ministryofjustice/cloud-platform-terraform-dms/README.md

 # AWS DMS Terraform module

+**NOTE: This repository is not supported by Clould Platform anymore and it is archived**

 This terraform module will create a full DMS stack.

 In the context of that module, the AWS Database Migration Service is used to migrate pure data from one RDS to another.